Gaby-253/gnss-rtk-ros-tutorial/README.md

-# GNSS RTK Integration for Robotics (ROS2)
+# GNSS RTK Integration for Robotics (ROS)

 ## Overview

 This repository provides a complete, end-to-end tutorial to achieve **centimeter-level positioning** on a robot using:

-- GNSS receiver + multi-band antenna (L1/L2)
+- a GNSS receiver and a multi-band antenna
-- RTK corrections via Centipede RTK Network (NTRIP)
+- RTK corrections from the Centipede RTK Network through NTRIP
-- A Raspberry Pi 4B running a custom ROS2 package
+- a Raspberry Pi 4B running the ROS node
-- Internet connectivity (4G / WiFi / smartphone tethering) for receiving RTK corrections
+- internet connectivity (WiFi, smartphone tethering, or 4G dongle) to receive RTCM corrections

-The goal is to make the system fully reproducible, from hardware setup to ROS topic publishing.
+The system uses a SparkFun RTK Surveyor connected to the robot computer, which receives GNSS satellite measurements and RTK correction data.
+A custom ROS node reads the receiver output, injects NTRIP corrections into the receiver, and publishes the resulting GNSS navigation data to ROS topics.

 ---

 ## System Architecture